 - False claims and FDA issues (including all-natural and health benefits)

-- The FDA warned that the product does not meet the definition of a dietary supplement and said the company could face seizure of its supply.
+- The FDA warned that the product did not meet the definition of a dietary supplement and said the company could face its supply seizure.

 - State liens and seizures because of past due sales tax or licensing issues.

 There are several keys when it comes to protecting your current and future assets as you enter the cannabis business, even as an investor.
 With investment capital ranging from $500k to $1.5-million at a minimum, this is not an area to set up a $99 LLC online; you must start with a complete formation.

 Basic and Advanced Asset Protection Steps for the Cannabis Industry:

 - Use a separate, clean entity for your cannabis business.
 Do not use an entity from the past, especially one with past partners.
 You do not want mistakes from the past to come back to haunt you in the future.

 - Work with a securities attorney for investors.
 It’s essential to have the proper security agreements in place.
 There are specific rules about investors living in the states that have legalized marijuana.

 - Ownership Structure.
 As the owner or an investor, you will need to determine how you want to maintain your relationship with the operating cannabis company.
 Is that going to be you, as an individual or another separate legal entity, holding the safe asset or investment in the operating company?
 How does it impact your licensing requirements when the owner is not an individual?
 If you bring an investor on later, membership in an LLC or stock ownership in a corporation will need to be updated.
 Will you create a taxable event upon capitalization for the non-investor partner?
 This is where a CPA firm is required.

 - Protect your Trade Secrets.
 Get a non-disclosure/non-compete/non-circumvention agreement (NNN Agreement) in place before you reveal too much to a potential investor.